telus/tds-community/packages/PreviewCard/PreviewCard.md

 ### Usage Criteria

 - Use when you want to showcase and guide your users to a webpage.
+- Using an image is a design requirement and is strongly recommended.

 ```jsx
 <FlexGrid limitWidth={false} gutter={true}>